-Most people associate pierogi with Polish cuisine, but “pirohy” are also a Slovakian national dish.
+Many people associate pierogi with Polish cuisine, but “pirohy” are also a Slovak tradition.
+They are popular throughout Central and Eastern Europe.
 Traditional fillings run the gambit from sweet to savory.
-While some incorporate farmer cheese, sour cream, and various meats, it’s fairly easy to make a mostly traditional totally vegan variety.

 Vegan Mushroom Sauerkraut Pierogi

 1 batch Vegan Pierogi Dough

 2 cups diced baked potatoes, skins removed (see note above)

 2 Tbsp vegan butter, melted